The Top 5 Safety Tips for Having Kids on a Boat

 Once everyone has boarded, it's a good idea to take a few minutes to go over a few basic safety issues.
 Talk to the kids about wearing their personal flotation devices at all times.

-Talk to everyone about properly distributing the passenger load, and make sure that every passenger knows where the "kill switch" is located in the event that an unexpected emergency should arise.
+Talk to everyone about properly distributing the passenger load, and make sure that every passenger knows where the "kill switch" is located in the event that an unexpected emergency arises.

 Stress the extreme importance of continuous rehydration under a blazing sun, and make sure everyone knows where the drinking water is stored.